 The Beans were a little freaked out by the Egyptian exhibits because there was a real mummified body on show, you could see their face, hands etc and they really didn’t like it.
 They were very impressed when I told them that Daddy and I had been to nearly all of the places on the map when we visited Egypt many years ago.
 Little Bean thought all of the jewellery was beautiful.

-In the Castle Keep there was a fun ‘treasure hunt’ for the Beans to do as well as other hands-on activities.
+In the Castle Keep, there was a fun ‘treasure hunt’ for the Beans to do, as well as other hands-on activities.
 They each made their own medieval helmet from paper.
 I tried my hardest to concentrate on how they made it and took photographs at each stage but I’m still not sure I could repeat it?!

 The Beans loved getting their hands on real pieces of armour.
 This was actually the first time that I had held any myself too and was shocked at just how heavy the pieces were.
 I’m so used to seeing them on models or behind glass, I assumed they would be heavy but there is no way I could imagine having to wear it all together.
-Jelly Bean took a shine to the very large sword but look, it’s even bigger than he is!
+Jelly Bean took a shine to the very large sword but look; it’s even bigger than he was!

-I suggested the Beans might like to redecorate their bedrooms in ‘prison cell’ style but they weren’t keen.
+I suggested the Beans might like to redecorate their bedrooms in ‘prison cell’ style, but they weren’t keen.
 Actually, I think Jelly Bean would be quite happy judging by the look on his face.
-It’s also worth pointing out regarding the crocodile he is holding that in the main atrium of the Castle there is a children’s area which has large boxes of toys as well as a number of small buckets.
+It’s also worth pointing out regarding the crocodile he is holding that in the main atrium of the Castle, there is a children’s area which has large boxes of toys as well as a number of small buckets.
 They encourage you to allow your child to select a few small toys to take with them around the museum to play with and then return them before you leave.
 I thought this was a great idea because with smaller children there are bound to be aspects of the museum they don’t find interesting so that’s when they can turn to their toys.
 Clever thinking!

 On the way back to the Bus Station we decided to have a go at some of the Norwich GoGo Dragons Trail.
 This was great fun for the Beans and being a fan of Dragons myself I loved it.
-They were so beautifully painted and it made for a fun walk through the town centre.
+They were so beautifully painted, and it made for a fun walk through the town centre.
 The Beans didn’t even complain too much when Mum and I stopped off in a couple of shops because we promised them they could look for more Dragons if they were good.